The Five Most Famous Wheelchair Users

 Otherwise known as Superman, Christopher Reeves was a famous actor.
 With over 45 acting credits to his name, Reeves left his mark in the world of theater and television.

 Following a horse riding accident, Reeves was left paralized and wheelchair bound.
 However, this did not dim his enthusiasm and he went on to found the Christopher Reeves Foundation which raises money for people with spinal cord injuries and the research of stem cells.
+This made him a famous wheelchair user in hollywood.

 Chistopher Reeves also co-founded the Reeve-Irvine Research Center and was a renowned writer, director, and activist.